-Kevin Landis is an assistant professor of Theatre in the Department of Visual and Performing Arts at the University of Colorado Colorado Springs.
+Kevin Landis is an associate professor of Theatre in the Department of Visual and Performing Arts at the University of Colorado Colorado Springs.
 His research interests and publications are varied.
 In recent years he has been studying contemporary "avant-garde" theatre groups, Eastern European actor training methods, Native American melodrama, American drag, and performance analyses both of evangelical church services as well as restaurant food preparation.
 Landis is an MFA trained actor and member of the Actor's Equity Association.
 He specializes in physical theatre training derived from his work with Grotowski's lead actress, Rena Mirecka.
 Landis uses an eclectic training method that includes Michael Chekhov Technique, Suzuki and LeCoq clown and mask work.
 The training focuses on the actor's understanding of his/her body as the integral component for vocal expression and performative creativity.

 Recent Academic Publications and Conference Papers: